Schedule a Consult

 Research can be done as a volunteer, for course credit, or sometimes, for more advanced positions, for pay.
 Speak with your faculty supervisor about options.

 Negotiate a plan/schedule with your faculty mentor.
 Keep your commitment.
-Ask, if anything is unclear.
+Ask if anything is unclear or if you need to make changes to your schedule.

 Ask key questions like: